 - 2. A strong background and expertise in theoretical physics, particularly quantum physics - 3.
-A solid track record of refereed research publications - 4.
-High level organisational skills, with demonstrated capacity to establish and achieve goals - 5.
+A demonstrable record of high-impact, peer-reviewed publications in the field - 4.
+Demonstrated ability to solve problems through innovative solutions - 5.
 Excellent written communication and verbal communication skills with proven ability to effectively analyse information, communicate the aims and outputs of research projects in a range of formats including formal and informal oral presentations, refereed research papers and reports - 6.
 The ability to work independently in a research environment (with limited supervision) and as part of an inter-disciplinary research team - 7.
-Willingness to contribute at group meetings, seminars and journal club meetings as required
+Willingness to work on multidisciplinary problems and learn new skills

-Other job-related information
+Other job related information

-- Travel (e.g. to attend conferences and workshops relating to the fellow's research, visit FLEET collaborating and partner organisations and other campuses of the University) may be required - Peak periods of work during which the taking of leave may be restricted
+- Travel (e.g. to attend conferences and workshops relating to the fellow's research, visit FLEET collaborating and partner organisations and other campuses of the University) may be required - There may be peak periods of work during which the taking of leave may be restricted